bseymour/bseymour.github.io/_posts/2013-09-15-apparently-google-post-embedded.md

 ---
-layout: single
-author_profile: true
-type: pages

 title: Apparently, Google+ post can be embedded
-date: 2013-09-15T19:52:49+00:00
+date: 2013-09-15 19:52:49 Z
-permalink: /2013/09/15/apparently-google-post-embedded/
+permalink: "/2013/09/15/apparently-google-post-embedded/"
 categories:
 - quicktip
 - social
-category: archive
+- archive
+layout: single
+author_profile: true
+type: pages
 ---

 Apparently, Google+ post can be embedded &#8211; so I&#8217;m curious to see what that looks and behaves like.

 <!-- Place this tag in your head or just before your close body tag. -->